-The International College of Dentists (ICD) is a leading international honor society for dentists, conceived in 1920 with over 12,000 members (designated as Fellows).
-Fellowship in the College is by invitation only and is granted in recognition of an individual dentist’s “outstanding professional achievement, meritorious service and dedication to the continued progress of dentistry for the benefit of humankind.
+The International College of Dentists (ICD) has been Honoring the World’s Leading Dentists Since 1920™ with over 12,000 members (designated as Fellows) in 138 countries.
+Fellowship in the College is by invitation only and is granted in recognition of an individual dentist’s outstanding professional achievement, meritorious service and dedication to the continued progress of dentistry for the benefit of humankind.

 The five College Core Values are:

-Leadership: Uphold the highest standard of professional competence and personal ethics.
+- Leadership: Uphold the highest standard of professional competence and personal ethics.

-Recognition: Recognize distinguished service to the profession and the public worldwide.
+- Recognition: Recognize distinguished service to the profession and the public worldwide.

-Humanitarianism: Foster measures for the prevention and treatment of oral disease by encouraging and supporting humanitarian projects.
+- Humanitarianism: Foster measures for the prevention and treatment of oral disease by encouraging and supporting humanitarian projects.

-Education: Contribute to the advancement of the profession of dentistry by fostering the growth and diffusion of dental knowledge worldwide.
+- Education: Contribute to the advancement of the profession of dentistry by fostering the growth and diffusion of dental knowledge worldwide.